The impressive Torchlight ceremony is carried out in near darkness except for the torches, and the processional and recessional are silent.

 available in the lobby.
 This will not be an ideal arrangement for anyone, SO THINK SUN!

-In either case, after the awarding of the honorary degrees, the Dean of the Faculty will ask candidates for the master of arts degree to
+In either case, after announcing the honorary degrees, the Dean of the Faculty will ask candidates for the master of arts degree to

 present themselves.
 The President will confer the degree after which recipients will be directed to the graduation platform to accept the President's congratulations